 After conducting a two-day hearing on the use of textured breast implants, the Food and Drug Administration concluded that there was not enough evidence-based data to remove textured breast implants from the market.
 Experts in the plastic surgery field, immunology, and surgical device companies presented the data.
 They identified many causes that may lead to breast implants associated anaplastic large cell lymphoma and breast implants illness.
 However, given data locked certainty, that would make textured shell the causative agent for this disease development.

 All panelists agreed that the industry needs to research and collect evidence-based data in the next decade to answer questions about textured shells and the safety of their use.

 Shlifer I. Breast Implants Associated Anaplastic Large Cell Lymphoma Due to Textured Breast Implant.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 4(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.